OneVariable/ov-twin-fw/book/src/hello.md

 If you got an error, make sure you followed the [Setup steps](./setup.md), and let me know if you are stuck!

+We'll now work through all of the sensors on the board, so you can see how to interact with them.

+We won't focus too much on how the drivers of these sensors were written, as that's outside the scope of this workshop.
+Feel free to ask questions though!